nicholasgriffintn/fosdem-pwa/README.md

 - [ ] The ability to upgrade a guest sign in to a full account, and sign in with that instead
 - [ ] A page for the user profile, with a generated pass for the event
 - [x] The ability to bookmark tracks and events
+- [ ] Bookmarks are background synced when offline
+- [ ] Sends push notifications for bookmarked events
 - [ ] The ability to share tracks and events
 - [ ] The ability to share your bookmarks
 - [ ] A page to view your bookmarked tracks and events